Hrishikeshhelge/DIABETES-PREDICTION/README.md

 This machine learning project walks through step by step process of how to build a 'DIABETES PREDICTION' model, With deployment.
+This ML model asks you few questions such as “Glucose level, Blood Pressure, Skin thickness, Insulin Level, BMI, Age, etc”. to predict whether you have diabetes or not.

 WEB APP URL : https://diabetespredictordeployment.herokuapp.com/